-Figure 3 Daily accumulated rainfall (R) [mm day $^{-1}$], specific discharge (Q) [mm day $^{-1}$] and suspended sediment yield (SSY) [t km $^{-2}$ day $^{-1}$] aggregated from 10 minute resolution with 95 % confidence interval (CI) of the (a) natural forest, (b) smallholder agriculture and (c) tea-tree plantation catchments in the South-West Mau, Kenya between January 2018 and December 2019.
+Figure 3 Daily accumulated rainfall (R) [mm day-1], specific discharge (Q) [mm day-1] and suspended sediment yield (SSY) [t km-2 day-1] aggregated from 10 minute resolution with 95 % confidence interval (CI) of the (a) natural forest, (b) smallholder agriculture and (c) tea-tree plantation catchments in the South-West Mau, Kenya between January 2018 and December 2019.

-3.2 Macronutrient TC, TN and TP concentrations on sediment and in the stream
+3.2 Macronutrient concentrations on sediment and in the stream

-Suspended sediment sampling for the particulate nutrients and earbonTC, TN and TP analysis was conducted during the high flows in 2018 (May-September), while in 2019 the sampling coincided with the onsetstart of the long rainy season during April and May (Figure 3Figure 3).
+Suspended sediment sampling for the particulate TC, TN and TP analysis was conducted during the high flows in 2018 (May-September), while in 2019 the sampling coincided with the onset of the long rainy season during April and May (Figure 3).
 The TC concentrations were 7 % lower in the natural forest catchment and 15 % higher in the smallholder agriculture in 2019 than in the previous year.
 The TN concentrations were 8-20 % higher in 2019 than in 2018 for all three catchments.
 In the natural forest and the tea-tree plantation catchments, the TP concentrations were 25 % and 17 % higher, respectively, and 38 % lower in the smallholder agriculture catchment in 2019 than in 2018 (Figure 4).

-Figure 4 Particulate total carbon, nitrogen and phosphorus TC, TN and TP e concentrations [g kg-1 sediment-1] of time-integrated, manual and automatic collected samples of the natural forest (NF), tea-tree plantation (TTP) and smallholder agriculture (SHA) catchments in the South-West Mau, Kenya based on 13-22 sampling days for the sampling campaign from May-October 2018 and 14-18 sampling days for the period April-June 2019 in 2018 and 2019.
+Figure 4 Particulate total carbon, nitrogen and phosphorus concentrations [g kg $^{-1}$ sediment $^{-1}$] of time-integrated, manual and automatic collected samples of the natural forest (NF), tea-tree plantation (TTP) and smallholder agriculture (SHA) catchments in the South-West Mau, Kenya based on 13-22 sampling days for the sampling campaign from May-October 2018 and 14-18 sampling days for the period April-June 2019.
 Different letters indicate significant differences between land uses (p<0.05).